Is your school accredited?

 Not being accredited DOES NOT mean the a school is not Montessori or that the education at that school is poor, but it does make it hard for the person new to Montessori to judge how effective and valid the program at that particular school is.

-It is important to state here that there is a big difference between accreditation and affiliation.
+It is important to state that there is a big difference between accreditation and affiliation.

-Accreditation - the school has been evaluated by a recognized Montessori accrediting organization as a school the operates within the highest Montessori philosophical and educational standards.
+Accreditation - The school has been evaluated by a recognized Montessori accrediting organization as a school that operates within the highest standards of Montessori philosophy and education.

-Affiliation - happens when a school joins an organization by paying a fee.
+Affiliation - The school has joined an organization by paying a fee.